OWASP/url-classifier/README.md

       .scheme(BuiltinScheme.HTTP, BuiltinScheme.HTTPS)
       .authority(
           AuthorityClassifiers.builder()
-          // We whitelist some subdomains of certain hosts .host("**.example.com", "**.example.net")
+          // We whitelist some subdomains of hosts we trust.
+          .host("**.example.com", "**.example.net")
           .build())
       // We allow access to .html files